 Despite its size, this is a favourite for families and those who need a nature break in the heart of the city.
 The surrounding streets are bustling with cafes and coffee shops, making it an ideal location to enjoy lunch or a coffee.

 The European quarter has a green refuge for those spending time in offices and behind screens, as workers in the area love to unwind and enjoy some quiet in Parc Léopold.
 Bring a book or a friend, and good times are guaranteed.

 Plan your casual meetings at Grand Central, and if you get hungry, pop by Living Room for a cup of tea and dessert.

 10. Brussels Park

-Last but most certainly not least is the Brussels Park, previously known as Parc Royale.
+Last but most certainly not least is Brussels Park, also known as Park Royal.
 Bang in the heart of the city, the park might not be the greenest but it may be the most fun, as it hosts various events throughout the year.